Over 50,000 mattresses are disposed of daily in the United States. Yes! 50,000! That’s equivalent to the weight of 800 adult elephants.

 As with any material, it’s always best to follow the zero-waste hierarchy.
 In this model, it’s better to first design products with end-of-life management in mind.

-As a consumer, your first opportunity to make the greatest impact is to reduce your consumption or purchase products designed with sustainability in mind.
+As a consumer, your first opportunity to make the greatest impact is to engage in conscious consumerism by reducing your consumption or purchasing products designed with sustainability in mind.

 Follow the Zero-Waste Hierarchy